Car-free on the road

 Öffi-Routen

-Nassauischer Kunstverein Wiesbaden, Wiesbaden
+Nassauischer Kunstverein, Wiesbaden

 As a centre for contemporary art in Wiesbaden, the Nassauischer Kunstverein shows and communicates exciting contemporary art and offers young, not yet established artists and cultural workers a field of experimentation and a first stepping stone to a professional career.